if (paramFromGet('mark') == 'mark') { ?> } ?>

 Rental car included

-Viewed 98 times in the last 7 days
+Viewed 147 times in the last 7 days

 Welcome to Hobart!
 The charming capital of Tasmania and the ideal gateway to many of the island’s most iconic attractions.
-As the second-oldest capital city in Australia, Hobart seamlessly blends its rich colonial history with natural beauty, surrounded by pristine beaches, lush bushland, and the majestic of kunanyi/Mount Wellington.
-Stroll through the vibrant Salamanca Place, home to galleries and multiple restaurants, and don’t miss the lively Salamanca Market on every Saturday.
+As the second-oldest capital city in Australia, Hobart seamlessly blends its rich colonial history with natural beauty, surrounded by pristine beaches, lush bushland, and the majestic of Kunanyi/Mount Wellington.
+Stroll through the vibrant Salamanca Place, home to galleries and multiple restaurants, and don’t miss the lively Salamanca Market every Saturday.
 For a unique cultural experience, take a ferry along the Derwent River to visit the world-renowned MONA, where modern art meets the extraordinary.
 Don’t miss the historic Battery Point, filled with quaint streets and heritage architecture, or indulge in Hobart’s food and drink scene, featuring award-winning seafood, wines, and craft beers.

 On arrival, you will be met by a private driver outside baggage carousel and transferred to your Hobart accommodation.

-Your accommodation: Vibe Hotel Hobart
+Your accommodation: Hotel Grand Chancellor Hobart

 Experience Tasmania’s incredible wildlife like never before on the Bonorong Wildlife Sanctuary Night Tour.
 This exclusive after-dark experience offers a unique opportunity to encounter native animals in their natural habitat as they come to life at night.